kalle07/raw-txt-snippet-creator/README.md

 # raw-txt-snippet-creator
-Buzzword search with "and" option within distance.
-Its like an embedder only with plain txt search
+Buzzword search with "AND" option within distance.
+Its like an embedder only with plain txt search!
+The maximum text found is never larger than the original text, as overlapping sections are merged!

 # comming soon
 * Only windows tested!